aisingapore/TagUI/README.md

 Tip - for [cutting edge](https://github.com/tebelorg/TagUI/compare/v3.0.0...master) version, download [from here](https://github.com/tebelorg/TagUI/archive/master.zip) to overwrite your packaged installation

 ### PACKAGED INSTALLATION
-Easiest way to use TagUI - no setup is needed, all dependencies are packaged in
+Easiest way to use TagUI - no setup is needed, all dependencies are packaged in. (on some Windows computers, if you see 'MSVCR110.dll is missing' error, install [this from Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=30679) - this file is required to run the PHP engine)

 Platform|macOS|Linux|Windows|Node.js (macOS/Linux)
 :------:|:---:|:---:|:-----:|:-------------------: